-In this East part of Sardinia the nature is overwhelming.
+In this travel blog more inspiration and information on the East part of Sardinia, where the nature is overwhelming.
 The limestone mountains drop into the ocean in the nearby Golfo di Orosei.
 The cliffs are robust and melt down into the aquamarine waters.
 The mountain range has one of the deepest valleys in Europe.
 History is everywhere and the area breaths outdoor activities.
-Don’t miss this part of the island!!
+Don’t miss this part of this Sardinian island!!

 My route came from the Northeast so I drove down via the SS125 all the way down to Dorgali; my next stop.
 The route is beautiful with astonishing views at every corner of the road.
 You pass several small villages where you find the authentic pizzerias; perfect lunch stop.
 After a couple of hours you reach the town Orosei; recognized by the huge marble mine.
 From Orosei you can book tours to the Golfo de Orosei but I went one stop further to Dorgali.
 The SS125 goes even further to Sant Maria Navarrese, with on one side the mountains and on the other side the blue ocean.